 The meat is fall-off-the-bone tender (discard the bones or save them to make bone broth!), and the slightly spicy Mexican sauce is perfect for serving.

-For an even simpler version, I’d love to try Fearless Dining’s Slow Cooker Pulled Pork on this pizza!
+For an even simpler version, I’d love to try the Slow Cooker Pulled Pork from Sandi at Fearless Dining on this pizza!

 I added some Monterey Jack cheese to the pizza, but Freschetta has tons of cheese on there already.
 I just wanted to make sure the beef and jalapeño peppers stayed put on top when I added them halfway through baking.